 The future of law and neuroscience may be in large part driven by advances in wearable neurotechnology.
 Companies such as InteraXon, NeuroSky, Neurovigil, Thync, and Advanced Brain Monitoring Technologies are rapidly developing consumer wearable technology that can both directly monitor and modify brain activity.
 What role should law play in the regulation and promotion of such technology?
 Professor Shen has participated in two sessions at the National Academies of Science on governance of neurotechnology, sponsored by the OECD Working Party on Biotechnology, Nanotechnology, and Converging Technologies.

 Innovating Education Governance

 America’s urban school districts educate a majority of the country’s children, and many of these big cities continue to face a myriad of challenges in achieving acceptable levels of student achievement.
 One possible route to reform is to put big city mayors in charge of school districts.
 Through a series of empirical studies with Kenneth Wong of Brown University (including the co-authored 2007 book, The Education Mayor), I have examined the effect of these mayoral control laws on student achievement, district financial health, and public confidence in the school system.
 One of these studies, Community Support For Mayoral Control Of Urban School Districts: A Critical Reexamination, is an empirical analysis arguing that statutory safeguards for democracy — in the form of citywide referenda on mayoral control — are not adequate because of unequal patterns of participation.
-Our most recent report was published by the Center for American Progress in 2013: Mayoral Governance and Student Achievement.
+Our work was published by the Center for American Progress in: Mayoral Governance and Student Achievement.